runtools/run/docs/content/introduction/remote-invocation.md

 run deploy
 ```

-And invoke it very easily:
+And invoke it:

 ```shell
 run https://calculator.mydomain.com add 1 2 --@print
 ```

+That's it.
+You have created a full client-server architecture with just one command.

-Of course, it is possible to import a remote resource from another resource (`{"@import": "https://calculator.mydomain.com"}`), and you can even import it (and invoke it) from any modern browser! 🤯
+Once a resource has been deployed, you can load it from another resource (`{"@load": "https://calculator.mydomain.com"}`), or even from a [browser](https://github.com/runtools/run/tree/master/examples/web-app)! 🤯